rust-lang/compiler-team/content/minutes/design-meeting/2019-12-20-major-change-process.md

     * And the PR is marked as waiting on author
         * It can be closed per the usual triage process if author does not respond
     * If the issue turns out to be controversial (i.e., nobody steps up as reviewer write away), then we close the PR and just focus on discussing in the issue

+## A few more last minute notes

+* Centril + nikomatsakis discussed a bit after and noted that we probably don't need to get formal about members vs contributors, the key point is that if somebody is confident that (a) they know this is the right approach and (b) they know others will agree, they should feel free to move a major change forward (and leave notes to that effect on the issue)